 Students may only be admitted for the PhD program — no one is admitted as a candidate for the AM in the Study of Religion.
 However, the requirements for the master’s degree must be satisfied by all students as they move toward the PhD, and are expected to be completed by the end of the fourth term.
 The AM degree may be granted (upon application) when these requirements are fulfilled.

-For the AM degree, a minimum of two full years of coursework (sixteen semester courses with a minimum average grade of B) is required, the scholarly language requirements must be met, the general course requirements (as above) fulfilled, and a satisfactory second-year review completed.
+For the AM degree, a minimum of two full years of coursework (sixteen semester courses with a minimum average grade of B) is required, the language requirements must be met, the general course requirements (as above) fulfilled, and a satisfactory second-year review completed.

 In addition to its financial benefits, teaching is considered integral to the program of the PhD studies in religion at Harvard.
 There are many opportunities for teaching in the Faculty of Arts and Sciences, in the religion undergraduate concentration, and at the Harvard Divinity School.
 PhD students are guaranteed teaching in their third and fourth years, and in some cases may teach beyond that.
-Normally students may not teach before the third year.
+Students may not teach before the third year.

 After the satisfactory completion of two years of full-time study, the secondary language requirements, the general coursework outside the specialization, and the second-year review, a student prepares for the general examinations.
 PhD students must take their generals no later than the sixth term of study.
 All PhD students take a general examination on theoretical and methodological issues in the study of religion.
 Three additional examinations are arranged according to a student’s context of study and specialization.

 Within twelve (preferably six) months of passing the general examinations, all candidates must submit a written prospectus of not more than 3,000 words (plus bibliography), formulating a dissertation project.
 Upon formal approval of the prospectus, the student commences the writing of the dissertation.
 Post-prospectus, students are required to submit one completed chapter per year to their advisors.
-The length of dissertation is normally limited to 300 pages.
+The length of the dissertation is normally limited to 300 pages or 75,000 words.
 Once the dissertation is completed and approved by the advisor, the degree candidate is examined orally by a committee of at least three faculty readers, two of whom must be members of the Faculty of Arts and Sciences.

 The entire PhD program should not exceed seven years.* Students who do not complete the degree in seven years must petition the committee for an extension of time in the program.
 In such a petition, the student and the dissertation advisor must present evidence of reasonable and substantial progress as well as a schedule for completion of the dissertation.
 Extensions will not be granted beyond the tenth year.
-Only in unusual cases can the program be completed in less than four-and-one-half academic years.
+Only in unusual cases can the program be completed in less than five academic years.